2021 Stock Watch – T Dan Moore Jr. – Stock Up - NewsBreak

 2021 Stock Watch – T Dan Moore Jr. – Stock Up

 Now that the regular season has begun, following yet another year of disappointment, a fourth consecutive season with no postseason victories, it’s time to take stock of where the Pittsburgh Steelers stand.
 Specifically where Steelers players stand individually based on what we have seen and are seeing over the course of the offseason and the regular season as it plays out.
 We will also be reviewing players based on their previous season and their prospects for the future.
 A stock evaluation can take a couple of different approaches and I’ll try to make clear my reasoning.
-In some cases, it will be based on more long-term trends.www.chatsports.com
+In some cases, it will be based on more long-term trends.
+In other instances, it will be a direct response to something that just happened.
+Because of this, we can and will see a player more than once over the course of the season as we move forward.steelersdepot.com

 Comments / 0